srImathE satakOpAya nama:

 - emperumAn nAraNaRku – Have we not lost our heart to the appropriate person?
-We have lost it to emperumAn who shows motherly forbearance towards his dependents. nAraNan is also explained as sulabhan – easily approachable [one who is everyone’s heart as antharyAmi].
+We have lost it to emperumAn who shows motherly forbearance towards his dependents. nAraNan is also explained as sulabhan – easily approachable [one who dwells in everyone’s heart as antharyAmi].

 - nI naduvE – Unlike others who are crying with us, you are trying to block our union.
 That too when there is no reason for you to torture (block) us.

 - enai Uzhi mARRANmai niRRiyO – Would you have this enmity forever?
-Your actvities are different from those who are showing pity towards us and those who are showing enmity.
+Your activities are different from those who are showing pity towards us and those who are showing enmity.

 - vAzhi – Live long – It is like calling out a butcher as “brother” [expecting some mercy out of him].

 - kanai iruLE – dense darkness!
 Also explained as – darkness which shows anger.

 An alternative explanation fitting the sequence of pAsurams is also given at the end – Without realising that there is an entity named thamas (darkness) which is naturally lacking light, parAnkusa nAyaki thinks that due to separation from bhagavAn, it has lost its shine and is unable to even call out to emperumAn.
 Seeing that, she says “your suffering is more than ours; at least after losing our heart we are calling out for bhagavAn!
 But you are not even able to do that and that gives us more agony!
 Let your difficulties disappear and may you live long”.

 In the next article we will enjoy the next pAsuram.

 archived in http://divyaprabandham.koyil.org